Federal Criminal Offense of Kidnapping – 18 U.S.C. § 1201

 Kidnapping Involving Interstate Commerce

 In determining whether a kidnapping involves interstate commerce, 18 U.S.C. § 1201 provides a rebuttable presumption that if the kidnapper fails to release the victim within 24 hours after taking them hostage, the act involves interstate commerce.
+Perhaps the kidnapping was related to the carjacking.

 Again, this is a rebuttable presumption meaning that a defendant could later contest the United States' jurisdiction over the prosecution.
 However, the presumption allows federal law enforcement to immediately become involved in a the investigation and to arrest the suspect, if located.